ChunghaSung/dev-note/kernel-build-with-clang/kernel-build-with-clang.md

-How to build Linux Kernel with clang?
+How to build Linux kernel with clang?
 ---

 1. Download Linux kernel from git